newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

 * New Jersey business address where the CDS will be stored and dispensed (must match your DEA registration address)
 * DEA registration number(s), if applicable
 *    `Business structure|business-structure-learn-more`
 * Name, address, and telephone number of the person who has administrative or managerial responsibility for the registered location
 *    `Registered agent information,|registered-agent` including address and phone number, or the name and address of the New Jersey resident responsible for receiving and handling legal paperwork
 * The name and title of all officers and a copy of the corporate or business papers
 * Proof of liability insurance for your facility
 * Notarized Memorandum of Agreement (included in application)
 * Completed Zoning Certification (included in application)
-* Applicable fees paid, once the NJ DCU has sent an invoice
+* Applicable fees paid, once the DCU has sent an invoice

 #### Safety and Security